TEACPS/TEACPS/README.md

 - [LDR](LDR/README.md) – Reading the brightness using a light-dependent resistor
 - [ESPWebServer](EspWebServer/README.md) – Setting up a web server on the ESP32
 - [ESP32WebSockets](ESP32-WebSockets/README.md) – Transmitting LDR measurements from an ESP32 to a web socket client

+## Sensor Labs

+These additional examples are more high-level and focus on specific sensors.
+They are also based on the ESP32 microcontroller and the Arduino framework.

+- [PulseOximeterAndHeartRateSensor](PulseOximeterAndHeartRateSensor/README.md) – Reading pulse oximeter and heart rate data from a MAX30102 sensor

 ## License